ubukawa/plib-mbx02/README.md

 ## Sample map
 https://ubukawa.github.io/plib-mbx02/index.html
 This map can be seen only from my internal.
 (osm layers and naturalearth layer are available.)
+From outside, try to access https://ubukawa.github.io/plib-mbx02/index.html?style=NYC+%28osm%29#9.76/40.6931/-73.8769

 ##